Vector35/Sidekick-public/docs/guide/suggestions.md

     - Select `Apply Suggestions for Current Function` from the `Plugins->Sidekick` menu
     - Press `F12`

+!!! note

+    Applying a suggestion submits feedback to up-vote the suggestion.
+See [Feedback for Suggestions](./suggestions.md#feedback-for-suggestions) for more information.

 ## Clearing Suggestions

 Suggestions returned by Sidekick in the suggestions tree can be cleared in the following ways: